JeffDeCola/my-cheat-sheets/software/development/software-architectures/blockchain/cryptocurrency-cheat-sheet/README.md

 ## PRIVATE & PUBLIC WALLETS

+A Wallet has the ability to,

+* Send
+* Receive

 A `Private Wallet` is just that, private.
 You have a wallet address.
 You own that address.
 A private wallet is one which the individual fully controls